+'''

+► Python

+'''

-''' ▶ Python
+'''

-def add(n, m): return n + m
+def add(n, m):

+return n + m

-▶ JavaScript
+JavaScript

 function add(n, m) {

 return n + m;

 }

-▶ Racket
+Racket

-(define (add n m) (+ n m)) '''
+(define (add n m) (+ n m))

-▶ OCaml
+OCaml

-1: This book considers zero as a natural number

 let add n m = n + m

+'''

 They look so different even though they define the same function.
 The keyword to define a function is def in Python, function in JavaScript, define in Racket, and let in OCaml.
 It is not the only difference.
 Python and JavaScript need parentheses and commas for parameters, while Racket and OCaml do not.
 JavaScript puts function bodies inside curly braces.
 Racket treats + as a prefix operator, while the others treat + as an infix operator.
 These differences are the differences between the concrete syntax of each language.
 Various forms of concrete syntax hinder programmers from learning multiple languages easily.